Mark24Code/aseprite-build-and-install-on-macos/README.md

-# Aseprite build and install on arm macos
+# Aseprite build and install on macos

+## Attention

+Only work on ARM MacOS

 ## Use